jgraziolaVU/rrivardeval/README.md

 For issues or questions:
 - Check the troubleshooting section above
 - Review Vercel function logs for deployment issues
-- Ensure your Anthropic API key has sufficient credits
+- Ensure your Anthropic API key is valid and has sufficient credits
 - Contact the maintainer through the GitHub repository

 ## Acknowledgments